 When a block of data on a newly created EBS volume is written to for the first time, you might experience longer than normal latency.
 To avoid the possibility of an increased write latency on a production workload, you should first write to all blocks on the volume to ensure optimal performance; this practice is called pre-warming the volume.
 For more information, see Pre-Warming Amazon EBS Volumes.

 To create an EBS volume using the console

 From the navigation bar, select the region in which you would like to create your volume.
 This choice is important because some Amazon EC2 resources can be shared between regions, while others can't.
 For more information, see Resource Locations.

 In the Create Volume dialog box, in the Volume Type list, select General Purpose (SSD), Provisioned IOPS (SSD) or Magnetic.
 For more information, see Amazon EBS Volume Types.

-Some AWS accounts created before 2012 might have access to Availability Zones in us-east-1, us-west-1, or ap-northeast-1 that do not support SSD volumes such as Provisioned IOPS (SSD) and General Purpose (SSD).
-If you are unable to create an SSD volume (or launch an instance with an SSD volume in its block device mapping) in one of these regions, try a different Availability Zone in the region.
-You can verify that an Availability Zone supports General Purpose (SSD) and Provisioned IOPS (SSD) volumes by creating a 1 GiB General Purpose (SSD) volume in that zone.
+Some AWS accounts created before 2012 might have access to Availability Zones in us-east-1, us-west-1, or ap-northeast-1 that do not support Provisioned IOPS (SSD) volumes.
+If you are unable to create a Provisioned IOPS (SSD) volume (or launch an instance with a Provisioned IOPS (SSD) volume in its block device mapping) in one of these regions, try a different Availability Zone in the region.
+You can verify that an Availability Zone supports Provisioned IOPS (SSD) volumes by creating a 4 GiB Provisioned IOPS (SSD) volume in that zone.